Top 8 User Pain Points & Fixes for Better Website User Experience

 8. Autoplay video WITH SOUND

-In the end, the user’s time and effort is wasted on this instead of focusing on their journey.
+In the end, the user’s time and effort are wasted on this instead of focusing on their journey.
 Moreover, not all users are in a situation where they can play video with sound, for example if they are on public transport, which would cause disturbance to others.

 Tips & Recommendations: